-- 5. 7.1 The Event Director must present any protest to the Jury President without delay.
+- 5. 7.1 The Director must present any protest to the Jury President without delay.
 The Jury President will call a meeting of the Jury within 24 hours of receiving a protest. - 5.
-7.2 The Jury will hear both sides of the matter of any protest, applying the relevant rules for the event. - 5.
-7.3 The Chairman of the Jury shall report the result and a summary of any relevant considerations in writing to the Event Director without delay, who shall make public the President's report.
+7.2 The Jury will hear all involved parties on the matter of any protest, applying the relevant rules for the event. - 5.
+7.3 The President of the Jury shall report the result and a summary of any relevant considerations in writing to the Director without delay, who shall make public the President's report.